schandreas/bldc_hardware/README.md

-This is a fork of benjamin vedders VESC project :rage:
+This is a fork of benjamin vedders VESC project